-Services spent £11.3 million more than the budget for their day to day activities, this is 1.85% more than the revised budget of £609.8 million.
-The inflationary and demand-led pressures have been monitored carefully during the year and additional funding has been allocated from the Contingency budget and from reserves.
+Services spent £3.8 million more than the budget for their day to day activities, this is 0.55% more than the revised budget of £696.6 million.
+The inflationary and demand-led pressures have been monitored carefully during the year and additional funding has been allocated from the Care Market Pressures budget to help fund the overspends in this area.
 This demonstrates the effective budgetary controls which are in place and exist to highlight areas where pressures are emerging.
-The underspend from 2021/2022 was contributed into an inflation reserve to fund the pressures in 2022/2023 which is an example of the County Council's excellent financial planning.
-The overall overspend will be funded from earmarked reserves and will not impact on general balances.
+The contingency budget has been used to fund the pay award in 2023/2024, with the remaining balance appropriated to the inflation reserve in accordance with the MTFS to fund the pressures in 2025/2026 onwards which is an example of the County Council's excellent financial planning.
+The overall overspend reduces our general balances by £3.8m.
+The appropriate level of our general balances will be reviewed as part of the 2025/2026 MTFS, with a plan to restore this to a level suitable to cover the financial risks facing the Council.